bixb922/crank-organ/README.md

 The very lazy mode: Don't use your cell phone.
 Don't define a setlist.
 Turn the microcontroller on.
 Turn the crank or touch the touchpad.
 All available tunes will be shuffled randomly and played.

-# Contents
+# Detailed description of software and hardware, schematics, plans

-Please see the doc-software folder and click the file README.md for a detailed description of the software, with screen images.
+Please see [here](https://github.com/bixb922/crank-organ/blob/main/doc-software/README.md) for a detailed description of the software.

-See the doc-hardware folder and click the file README.md for schematics of the hardware and detailed instructions on how to build the hardware.
+See [here](https://github.com/bixb922/crank-organ/blob/main/doc-hardware/README.md) for schematics of the hardware and detailed instructions on how to build the hardware.

 This is work in progress, but I am actively using this solution on a daily basis, so I feel it is pretty stable.
 Please post an issue in the issue section of this repository for questions or observations.
 I'll be happy to correct any problem and will try to help if there is an issue.